jannyHou/spike/README.md

 - In the top-down convertion, ONLY put same spec in one place to make sure there is no conflict when building it from bottom-up
 - The original reusable swagger spec element should be still reusable

-### Domain represent class we have
+### Domain representation we have

 Example: Model

 Two options:

 - Convert everything
-- Convert compatible ones and leave the uncompatible ones
+- Convert compatible ones and leave the incompatible ones

 The choice should be case by case, now we only have `Model`, or say `RestModel`, and I suggest we build it to be fully compatible with swagger schema, e.g. anyOf, oneOf, allOf

-### Domain represent class we don't have
+### Domain representation we don't have

 Example: Response